Best Final Expense Life Insurance in 2026

 Cons

-• Common Waiting Periods: Graded plans can take up to two years to pay out final expense life insurance benefits (Learn More: Nationwide Insurance Review).
+- Common Waiting Periods: Graded plans can take up to 2 years to pay out final expense life insurance benefits, as outlined in our Nationwide insurance review on waiting periods.

 #3 – Guardian: Best for Stable Benefits